-Kids always go free to Isle of Wight during school holidaysSponsored
+Kids sail free to Isle of Wight during summer holidaysSponsored

 Every school holiday Wightlink Isle of Wight Ferries lets kids go free to Isle of Wight.
-So why not turn your Easter break into a real family holiday and add an island adventure into the mix?
+So why not turn UK summer breaks into unforgettable adventures by adding an island into the mix?
 It’s just as much fun as it sounds.
 Take a look.

 Wightlink lets kids go free to Isle of Wight every school holiday in 2022